15 Best Cities in Ireland

 A revitalized waterfront, rejuvenated streets, and an influx of quirky eateries lend both charm and elegance to this once downtrodden metropolis.

-Don't miss The English Market on Princes Street.
+Don't miss The English Market on Princes Street, one of Cork's top places to visit.
 It's famed for being one of the oldest municipal markets in the world and offers the freshest produce in town.
-These popular Cork tourist attractions are also worthy of a visit.

 Accommodation: Where to Stay in Cork